carols10cents/keep-ruby-weird-revue/README.md

 (fade in)
 a dramatic revue
 ---

+by <3 Jeremy!
+Flores
+and Carol (Nichols || Goulding)

+---

+with much assistance from puppetmaster
+Brenna Flood

+---

 \* the first rubyconf was 2001. we're sorry, we did the math with javascript.

+moar slides

+---

+Thanks

+* Brenna Flood
+* Confreaks
+* All the speakers

+---

+Links to all the talks featured can be found at
+[some cute short URL]